yocksers/EmbyIcons/README.md

 ## Overview

 **EmbyIcons** is a powerful plugin for [Emby Server](https://emby.media/) that enhances your media library by overlaying dynamic, informational icons directly onto your posters.
+Shows overlays on both movie and TV show posters!
 Go beyond simple language flags with icons for audio channels, video resolution, HDR, and more.
 This provides a rich, at-a-glance summary of your media's technical specifications, making your library more informative and visually appealing.

 ---

 ## Features

+- **Smart TV Show Handling**:
+    - Show overlays on TV show posters!
+    - By default, icons only appear on a TV Show's main poster if **all** episodes in the series share the same property (e.g., all are 4K, all have a French audio track).
+    - Includes a **Lite Mode** for faster processing on large libraries by only checking the first episode of a series.
 - **Multiple Icon Types**: Displays overlays for:
     - Audio Languages
     - Subtitle Languages